Crazy like a fox implies that one is:

 And none of those who trust in Him shall be condemned.

 Psalm 34 tells us the attributes of a crazy like a fox saint.
 He/she:

-The world will think that we are crazy when they hear or see these attributes in us that come from the One and Only God, our great God and Savior, Jesus Christ.
+The world will think that we are crazy when they hear or see these attributes in us that come from the One and Only God, the God that is One, our Savior, Jesus Christ.
 What they will never know is that we are "crazy like a fox".